-The reflecting telescopes are not subject to the chromatic aberration because the reflected light does not disperse according to the wavelength, and all the wavelengths will reflect off the mirror in the same way.
+Reflecting telescopes are not subject to the chromatic aberration because the reflected light does not disperse according to the wavelength, and all the wavelengths will reflect off the mirror in the same way.

-The telescope tube of a reflector is shorter than that of a refractor of the same diameter which reduces the cost of the tube, and they are easier and cheaper to build large, They are also easier to mount because the back of the mirror can be used to attach to the mount.
+Telescope tube of a reflector is shorter than that of a refractor of the same diameter which reduces the cost of the tube, and they are easier and cheaper to build large, They are also easier to mount because the back of the mirror can be used to attach to the mount.

-The mirrors in modern telescopes are made in various shapes to correct for the errors, Some telescopes use a combination of mirrors and lenses, Schmidt-Cassegrain telescopes use a spherical mirror with a correcting plate that corrects the focus.
+Mirrors in modern telescopes are made in various shapes to correct for the errors, Some telescopes use a combination of mirrors and lenses, Schmidt-Cassegrain telescopes use a spherical mirror with a correcting plate that corrects the focus.

 The reflector telescope uses a mirror to gather and focus the light, All the celestial objects (including those in our solar system) are so far away that all of the light rays coming from them reach the Earth as parallel rays.

 As the light rays are parallel to each other, the reflector telescope’s mirror has a parabolic shape, The parabolic shaped mirror focusses the parallel lights rays to a single point, All modern research telescopes and large amateur ones are of the reflector type because of its advantages over the refractor telescope.

 The reflector telescopes are fairly compact and portable which are great for transportation and storage, They are also generally more affordable (particularly as the mirrors are cheaper to produce than the lenses), And the mirrors can produce less optical aberrations than the lenses.